Dart-Code/Website/_docs/launch-configuration.md

 		// Set to "test" in an app with tests to run all tests.
 		"program": "bin/main.dart",

-		// Any custom environment variables to set when running the app.
+		// Any custom environment variables to set when running the app with this
+		// launch config.
 		"env": {
 			"RELEASE_MODE": true
 		}